OMGBiscuits/whitepaper-philosophy/README.md

 # bitcoin-talk
 Bitcoin: A Philosophical Look at the Whitepaper

+A presentation exploring Bitcoin from first principles, examining why money needs rules not rulers, and tracing the evolution from social capital to cryptographic capital.

+## 🎯 Live Presentation

+**View the live presentation:** [talks.biscuits.lol](https://talks.biscuits.lol)

-A presentation built with markdown and reveal.js using reveal-md.
+Built with markdown and reveal.js using reveal-md.

 ## Setup